aspose-total/Aspose.Total-Products/total/en/net/conversion/docx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to XLSX via C# or Online App" h2="Convert DOCX to XLSX via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate, convert and export documents within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and components that can be used to create, edit, and convert documents of various formats.
+With Aspose.Total for .NET, you can easily convert DOCX to XLSX in two simple steps.

+The first step is to use Aspose.Words for .NET to export DOCX to HTML.
+Aspose.Words for .NET is a powerful document processing API that enables developers to create, edit, and convert documents of various formats.
+It provides a wide range of features and components that can be used to create, edit, and convert documents of various formats.
+With Aspose.Words for .NET, you can easily export DOCX to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLSX.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets of various formats.
+It provides a wide range of features and components that can be used to create, edit, and convert spreadsheets of various formats.
+With Aspose.Cells for .NET, you can easily convert HTML to XLSX.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOCX to XLSX  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+In conclusion, Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate, convert and export documents within any .NET, C#, ASP.NET and VB.NET application.
+With Aspose.Total for .NET, you can easily convert DOCX to XLSX in two simple steps.
+Firstly, by using Aspose.Words for .NET, you can export DOCX to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}